Please review our most frequently asked questions below. Do not hesitate to contact us should you require additional information.

 The Tamarack and Cedar Lodges feature 8 deluxe guest rooms each, with spacious ensuite bathrooms, a soaker tub and shower and a combination of queen and king beds.
-The Tamarack Lodge includes an impressive 60 seat dining room, a state of the art kitchen and our spa facility.
 The Red Eagle Lodge has 10 cozy rooms with ensuite bathrooms.
-This lodge is equipped with a combination of single, double, queen and king beds and there are comfortable living rooms on both the upper and main floor.

 There is complimentary wireless internet available in all lodges.
 Please feel free to bring your laptop or tablet.
 We also have a limited number of iPads available for guest use.
-We have installed a Cell Booster to help improve reception on your personal cell phone, but due to our remote location, please be advised that this can be sometimes intermittent.
-There are no phones in individual rooms; should you require use of one, there is a guest phone located in the common area of the Tamarack Lodge.
+There are no phones in individual rooms; should you require use of one, there is a guest phone located in the common area of each lodge.

 Packages include all meals, with dinner on the first night that you arrive.
-The meal plan provided by our Culinary Team is a set menu and it is important for guests to inform us of any dietary restrictions well in advance of their arrival.
+The meal plan provided by our Culinary Team is a set menu and it is important for guests to inform us of any dietary restrictions and especially allergies well in advance of their arrival.

 Both The Tamarack and Bear Lodges have fully licensed bars.
 Due to the specifics of British Columbia Liquor Laws, any alcohol on the premises must be purchased under our liquor license.
 As a result, any alcohol purchased outside of the lodge may not be brought onto the property.
 However, we have an extensive and eclectic wine library and serve a full selection of beers and spirits.